cailleach1310/ares-economy-plugin/readme.md

         - title: Economy Management
           route: econ-management
     (...)

+Add a route to the top bar menu under 'System' for the configured factors and modifiers.

+      top_navbar:
+    (...)
+    - title: System
+      menu:
+    (...)
+        - title: Economy Factors
+          route: factors
+    (...)

 ### economy.yml
 After installation, you should check the economy.yml and make adjustments where necessary.
 The keys in the configuration file are explained below.